 The Chicago Connectory opened its doors to the world of the Internet of Things (IoT) in May 2017.
 The idea of building and creating a space for the IoT community to meet and collaborate and provide them with the best resources for their success was developed between both Bosch and 1871.
 Collaboration not only defined the Chicago Connectory’s origin, it went beyond that and became one of its day-to-day guiding principles.

-Today, the space covers about 20,000 square feet in Chicago’s historic Merchandise Mart.
-The Chicago Connectory is a co-creation space and IoT incubator boasting cutting-edge technology and networking opportunities with IoT experts.
-More than a co-working space, the Chicago Connectory offers partners a co-creation model that fosters collaboration, networking, problem solving, and a new way of doing work in the age of connectivity.
+The space covered about 20,000 square feet in Chicago’s historic Merchandise Mart.
+The Chicago Connectory was a co-creation space and IoT incubator boasting cutting-edge technology and networking opportunities with IoT experts.
+More than a co-working space, the Chicago Connectory offered partners a co-creation model that fostered collaboration, networking, problem solving, and a new way of doing work in the age of connectivity.

 The Chicago Connectory is a partnership between Bosch and 1871.
 Together, 1871 and Bosch are empowering an ecosystem in Chicagoland and the greater Midwest to drive the future of IoT and build a connected world together.